-Ḥalal slaughtering, for example, cannot take place near pig slaughtering grounds since pork is prohibited.
-Before slaughter, the animal must be fed routinely and given water to drink.
-These are two examples of related requirements that must be observed in the benefit of the animal's welfare.
-Compliance with these rules and regulations ensures the slaughtering process runs well, minimizing discomfort to the animal, which is an approved act based on the prophet's ḥadīth (peace be upon him).
-Certain prohibited or non- ḥalal food products are also mentioned in the prophet's ḥadīth (peace be upon him).
-For instance, Az-Zuhri reported that "Allah's Messenger prohibited the consumption of flesh from beasts with fangs."
+welfare.17 Compliance with these rules and regulations ensures the slaughtering process runs well, minimizing discomfort to the animal, which is an approved act based on the prophet's hadīth (peace be upon him).
+Certain prohibited or non- halal food products are also mentioned in the prophet's hadīth (peace be upon him).
+For instance, Az-Zuhri said, "Allah's Messenger prohibited the consumption of flesh from beasts with fangs."
+18

-As a result, halal meals include all animals and birds that are not mentioned on the haram food list in according to Islamic law, all plants that are not detrimental to human health, and foods and beverages that are pure, clean, nutritious, and palatable.
+As a result, halal meals include all animals and birds not mentioned on the haram food list according to Islamic law, all plants that are not detrimental to human health, and foods and beverages that are pure, clean, nutritious, and palatable.
 On the other hand, haram or banned items that believers should abstain from include pork flesh, meat from a dead animal that has not been slaughtered according to the appropriate Islamic manner, food that contains invocations other than Allah's name, blood, and alcohol.
 Additionally, the meat of clawed birds is listed on the list of haram foods.
-The secondary sources of Halal are only applied when there is no evidence found in the primary sources.
-For example, modern technology has made it possible for certain types of food like chocolates to be processed, Muslim jurists in such circumstances observe the By-products, as well as the conditions of production in order to reach a sound conclusion as the permissibility of such food or service based on scholarly consensus or analogy.
+The secondary sources of Halal are only applied when there is no evidence in the primary sources.
+For example, modern technology has made certain types of food, like chocolates, possible to be processed.
+Muslim jurists in such circumstances observe the By-products and the production conditions to reach a sound conclusion regarding the permissibility of such food or service based on scholarly consensus or analogy.